-I am a fifth-year PhD student in the Computer Science Department at Carnegie Mellon University, where I am fortunate to be co-advised by Professors Vyas Sekar and Srinivasan Seshan.
+I am a fifth-year PhD student in the Computer Science Department at Carnegie Mellon University, where I have the great fortune of being advised by Vyas Sekar and Srinivasan Seshan.
 I am also a senior researcher at Microsoft.

 My research interests lie in the intersection of computer systems and networking with a recent focus on in-network computing.
-Recently, I have been designing new abstractions and runtime systems for heterogeneous programmable data plane devices such as network switches and NICs to unleash their full potentials.
+Recently, I have been designing new abstractions and runtime systems for heterogeneous programmable data plane devices such as network switches and NICs to enable elastic and resilient in-network computing.
 In the past, I worked on various topics in systems security and wireless networks.

 I am a recipient of the 2019 Microsoft Research PhD Fellowship.

-- SIGCOMMTEA: Enabling State-Intensive Network Functions on Programmable SwitchesIn Proceedings of ACM SIGCOMM, 2020.
+- SIGCOMMTEA: Enabling State-Intensive Network Functions on Programmable SwitchesIn Proceedings of ACM SIGCOMM conference, 2020.

 - NSDIFreeFlow: Software-based Virtual RDMA Networking for Containerized CloudsIn Proceedings of 16th USENIX Symposium on Networked Systems Design and Implementation (NSDI), 2019.

-- SIGCOMMHyperLoop: Group-Based NIC-Offloading to Accelerate Replicated Transactions in Multi-Tenant Storage SystemsIn Proceedings of ACM SIGCOMM, 2018.
+- SIGCOMMHyperLoop: Group-Based NIC-Offloading to Accelerate Replicated Transactions in Multi-Tenant Storage SystemsIn Proceedings of ACM SIGCOMM conference, 2018.